-Kate is a young and passionate student who will be majoring in Sociology and minoring in Theatre at Victoria University for 2017.
+Kate is a young and passionate student majoring in Sociology and minoring in Theatre at Victoria University.
 They are a writer, actor, poet and keen to do their part for the community.
 Social justice, equity and equality are all very important to Kate and they wish to promote these ideas during their time at InsideOUT.

 Adrian is a 5″1, chronically ill, pansexual trans guy who lives in Wellington.
 Until going to university, Adrian lived in the Wairarapa, and before that, on a farm outside of Upper Hutt.

-Adrian is studying for his degree in Circus and Dance, and performs a handful of different skills and art forms regularly in various Wellington shows.
+Adrian has recently completed his Circus and Dance degree, and performs a handful of different skills and art forms regularly in various Wellington shows.

 Adrian has also won the title of Mr Gay Wellington 2016, which he hopes will allow him to extend a hand to help the lgbtqia+ community, and help make a safer place for people of all identities.